 For Teams

-Solo founders win by choosing tight wedges, strong pain, and small validation loops.
+Solo builders win by choosing tight wedges, strong pain, and small validation loops.
 The right research workflow helps you avoid spreading yourself across too many maybes.

-Solo founders need narrow wedges, not giant markets
+Solo builders need narrow wedges, not giant markets

-A solo founder can win in a small, painful market long before they can win in a large, crowded one.
+A solo builder can win in a small, painful market long before they can win in a large, crowded one.
 That is why the research process should bias toward specificity, urgency, and reachability.

 If the buyer language is vague and the workflow is broad, the idea is usually harder to validate and harder to ship without a team.